RioS101/Rock-Paper-Scissor-/README.md

 ## Description:
 A simple game from out childhood :-) <br/>
-Rule: scissor crop paper, paper wraps rock and rock breaks scissor.
+Rule: scissor crops paper, paper wraps rock and rock breaks scissor.
 Choose one and wait for your opponent's choice!

 ## Requirements: